moditect/moditect/README.md

 The ModiTect project aims at providing productivity tools for working with the Java 9 module system ("Jigsaw").

+Currently the following tasks are supported:

+* Generating module-info.java descriptors for given artifacts
+* Adding module descriptors to existing JAR files
+* Creating module runtime images

+In future versions functionality may be added to work with other tools like jmod etc. under Maven and other dependency management tools in a comfortable manner.

 * [Usage](#usage)
    * [Generating module-info.java descriptors](#generating-module-infojava-descriptors)
    * [Adding module descriptors to existing JAR files](#adding-module-descriptors-to-existing-jar-files)